Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 Please take this into consideration when using these functions.

-## Getting started with reading from SQL database
+## Getting started with reading from SQL database in Gradle Project

 In the first, you need to add a dependency